kaltura/DeveloperPortalDocs/documentation/contribute/Article-Style-Structure-Guidelines.md

 ---

 The Kaltura VPaaS Developer Site is using {% extlink Jekyll engine http://jekyllrb.com/ %} and markdown syntax as the basis of the articles.
-To learn about Markdown basics and how to use the format, please read: {% GitHub markdown basics https://help.github.com/articles/markdown-basics %}.
+To learn about Markdown basics and how to use the format, please read: {% extlink GitHub markdown basics https://help.github.com/articles/markdown-basics %}.

 ## Adding Kaltura videos